filecoin-project/dagstore/docs/design.md

 ```

 This erases transient copies from the scrap area, and it removes the shard/mount
 from the shard persistence store.
+It errors if the shard is locked/acquired.

 #### Other operations